Jasmine Wheeler

 Training and Education

-Ballet Chicago, A and A Ballet, Kansas City Ballet
+Ballet Chicago, A&A Ballet, Kansas City Ballet

 When she’s not in the studio dancing, Wheeler loves making earrings and doing other crafts.